Big River Golf Course

 Course History

 The first 9 opened in 1948 as a member-owned semi-private course called McNary Golf & Country Club.
 The second 9 opened in 1968 (designed by the members) and re-opened as Umatilla Golf Course.
 At some point thereafter it was sold to Jerry D. Smith, who changed the name to McNary Golf Course and made it public.
 In 1985, the Farmers Home Administration foreclosed on the course and sold it to a company held by A. Larry Grayson (who also owned the neighboring hotel).
 Dale Miller subsequently bought the course from Mr. Grayson’s company, and in 2007, Big River Golf Club LLC purchased the course and changed the name of the course to Big River.
 In December 2020, the City of Umatilla purchased the course (and its water rights).
-Since then, the City has been making improvements (primarily to the irrigation system).
+Since then, the City has been making improvements.

 Why It Is There